joshnuss/elixir_inventory_management_sample/README.md

 For maximum re-usablity, each subsystem should offer several options (Provider pattern).
 For example an inventory service may offer these providers out of the box:

-- **Untracked**: dont care about inventory, always respond that its available
+- **Untracked**: dont care about inventory, always respond that item is available
 - **DB**: store inventory history in local db, use db to determine availbility
 - **SAP**: store inventory in SAP
 - **Shopify**: store inventory in Shopify